camandel/ansible-lab-docker/README.md

 `ping -c 2 host01`

-or with ansible ad-hoc command:
+then verifify is master can connect to all managed hosts with an ansible ad-hoc command:

 `ansible -m ping all`